neondatabase/website/content/docs/import/migrate-aws-dms.md

 - Create a [replication instance](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_ReplicationInstance.Creating.html) in AWS.
 - Configure a [data migration source](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Source.html) in AWS.
 - If you have not done so already, set up a Neon project and a target database.
 See [Create a project](/docs/manage/projects#create-a-project), and [Create a database](/docs/manage/databases#delete-a-database) for instructions.
-- If you are migrating from a database engine other than Postgres, use the [Schema Conversion Tool](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_GettingStarted.SCT.html) or [DMS Schema Conversion](https://docs.aws.amazon.com/dms/latest/userguide/getting-started.html) to convert and export your schema.
+- If you are migrating from a database engine other than Postgres, use the [Schema Conversion Tool](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_GettingStarted.SCT.html) or [DMS Schema Conversion](https://docs.aws.amazon.com/dms/latest/userguide/getting-started.html) to convert and export your schema first.

 ## Create a target endpoint for your Neon database